 You have heard about the importance of choosing a board-certified plastic surgeon, but do you know why It’s so important?
 A board-certified plastic surgeon has graduated from medical school, completed years of surgical training, completed additional training for plastic surgery, and passed both oral and written exams.
 These surgeons are required to operate in an accredited facility.
 An experienced and certified doctor is the foundation to having the best possible experience with your plastic surgery.
 Having confidence in your plastic surgeon’s training, certification, and experience goes a long way in easing anxiety about your breast augmentation.
 To learn more about why you should choose a board-certified plastic surgeon, watch the video below.

 Breast Enlargement Experience You Can Trust

 Plastic surgery doesn’t need to cause fear or anxiety.
 When you understand your options for breast implants in Lubbock, it gives you the freedom to look forward to and enjoy your breast enhancement.
-Dr. Jane Rowley has more than 20 years of experience performing breast augmentation, and is the only plastic surgeon in Lubbock to offer the IDEAL IMPLANT.
+Dr. Jane Rowley has more than 20 years of experience performing breast augmentation.
 She will explain your procedure and recovery expectations thoroughly, giving you clear information about your surgery and what to expect.
 You can put your mind at ease knowing that at Rowley Plastic Surgery, you are in the best possible care.
 Call today to schedule your no-obligation